hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 A `upgrade_settings` block exports the following:

-* `max_surge` - The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.
+* `max_surge` - The maximum number or percentage of nodes that will be added to the Node Pool size during an upgrade.

 ---